zBritva/PowerBI-visuals-docs/docs/how-to-guide/create-ssl-certificate.md

 toc: true
 ---

+**The article is outdated, read [updated article about SSL certificate in official documentation of Power BI](https://docs.microsoft.com/power-bi/developer/visuals/create-ssl-certificate).**

 Run the following command to generates the certificate by using powershell New-SelfSignedCertificate cmdlet on Windows 8 or higher.

 For **Windows** **7** tool requires OpenSSL installation.
 Util `openssll` must be available from command line.